-Skagit Valley College BAS in Application Development (BAS-AD) Application Steps for Fall 2023
+Skagit Valley College BAS in Environmental Conservation (BASEC) Application Steps for Fall 2022

 Register for and Attend a program briefing

-At the program briefing, program faculty will share an overview of the program, including a discussion of its unique learning model.
-You will also hear about the course pre-requisites and receive program application materials.
+At the program briefing, program faculty and staff will share an overview of the program, including a discussion of its unique learning model.
+You will also hear about the program and course pre-requisites and receive program application materials.